Emir of Qatar and Wife in the UK

 A visit to the Olympic Stadium was the last afternoon stop where they were shown around by Britain’s Minister for Sport and Olympics Hugh Robertson and Chairman of the Olympic Delivery Authority John Armitt.
 A banquet at the Guildhall was held in the evening hosted by The Lord Mayor and Corporation of London, and attended by TRH the Duke and Duchess of Gloucester.The final day of the visit saw Queen Elizabeth II bid farewell to The Emir of Qatar, Sheikh Hamad bin Khalifa Al-Thani and his wife at Windsor Castle.
 The Emir then visited The Royal Military Academy in Sandhurst as Her Highness visited the British Library Sheikha Mozah signed a ‘Memorandum of Understanding’ Thursday, establishing a partnership which aims to make tens of thousands of Arabian Gulf documents held by the British Library available online across the Gulf region and around the world.”Filed under British Royals, Qatar Royals

-Tagged Bilateral Relations, Elizabeth II, Prime Minister Cameron, Sheikh Hamad bin Khalifa, Sheikha Mozah bint Nasser, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.
+Tagged Bilateral Relations, Elizabeth II of the United Kingdom, Prime Minister Cameron of the United Kingdom, Sheikh Hamad bin Khalifa Al Thani, Sheikha Mozah bint Nasser Al Thani, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.